OpenBankProject/OBP-Keycloak-Provider/README.md

 It uses port : 5432.

 The scripts in the container create a `keycloak` database.
-In the database create a table `users` :
+In the database create a table `authuser` :
 ```sql
 CREATE TABLE public.authuser (
 	id bigserial NOT NULL,